hsandt/sonic-pico8/README.md

 ### Assets

-Most assets are derivative works of Sonic the Hedgehog, SEGA, adapted and used for the sole purpose of training with PICO-8, whichs uses an 8-bit palette.
+Most assets are derivative works of Sonic the Hedgehog, SEGA, adapted and used for the sole purpose of training with PICO-8, which uses an 8-bit palette and synthetized audio.
 I only retain copyright for the work of adaptation.

 Assets that are not derivative works are under CC BY 4.0.